 Baked Rigatoni with Eggplant and Sausage

+Baked pasta dishes take a little longer to assemble but the payoff is a made-ahead casserole, perfect for holiday gatherings.
 This recipe adapts well: You can choose hot or sweet fennel-flavored sausage, mellow black olives or tart green ones, fresh mozzarella or the ordinary supermarket kind.
-When you’re ready to bake: The secret to crisping the top without drying out the filling is a high oven temperature.
+When you're ready to bake: The secret to crisping the top without drying out the filling is a high temperature.

 |Number of Servings:||Serves 6 to 8|

 |Ingredients:||1 pound hot or sweet Italian sausage links